• Chicago Downtown Office

 Property Division Is Complex and an Important Part of Your Divorce Agreement

-Working with an experienced family law firm early in the divorce process will provide the most financial benefits to you.
+Working with an experienced family lawyer early in the divorce process will provide the most financial benefits to you.
 At Anderson Boback & Marshall, our attorneys concentrate on family law and divorce in Illinois, which means we deal with the complexities of equitable property division in divorce each and every day.
 This includes helping our clients with a strategy and plan for property division and a divorce settlement that provides a fair distribution of assets while limiting your liability and considering your future.

-Division of Marital Property in Illinois
+Division of Marital Property in Chicago, Illinois

 Equitably dividing marital property during a divorce involves separating the assets and the debt acquired during the marriage.
 While this may sound like a simple process, it is almost always complicated by emotions and disagreements.
 Determining the overall equity of all assets and debts from your marriage affects every area of your divorce.